A Bergamask Trove of Renaissance Masters

-- Giovanni Bellini — Madonna and Child series, the core reason for the museum's reputation.
+- Giovanni Bellini — Madonna and Child series: Core to the museum's reputation, these works exemplify ideal Renaissance Madonna compositions.

-- Pisanello — Portrait of Lionello d'Este, an apex of International Gothic portraiture.
+- Pisanello — Portrait of Lionello d'Este: A prime example of International Gothic portraiture, admired for its intricate detail.

 Visitor Info